 Once the interview stages have gone by and the salary negotiations are well behind you, what can you start doing right away to be highly effective?
 First up, collate your interview notes and re-read the job description, for a refresher on the task ahead.

 Get plenty of rest before day one.
-Ideally, taking a long weekend away, or spending a day hiking, can help provide you a mental ‘reset’, to restore your energy and enthusiasm for the adventure ahead.
+Ideally, taking a long weekend away, or spending a day hiking, can help provide you with a mental ‘reset’, to restore your energy and enthusiasm for the adventure ahead.

 In your first week, do the basics in order to get settled in.
-Find the printers, stationary, meeting rooms, and who to call if your computer crashes before you hit the save button.
+Find the printers, stationery, meeting rooms, and who to call if your computer crashes before you hit the save button.
 Then upon your initial chat with your boss, discuss the early priorities for your role, with a sense of timing.
 It can provide a cross-check for when you arrive.

 The first 90 days are more than simply a probation period to pass through.
 They exist for both sides to see if the initial connection from the interviews translates well into the real, day-to-day demands of the role.
 Most importantly, can you deliver on what came through in the hiring process?
 And for you, is it truly a professional and cultural fit?
 While no job is perfect immediately, look for any warning signs that it might be far from what you expected.